 Academics

-The oldest college at Kutztown University is the College of Education, which offers degrees in Art, Music, Elementary Education, Library Science, Special Education, and Instruction Technology and Counseling.
+The oldest college on campus is the College of Education, which offers degrees in Art, Music, Elementary Education, Library Science, Special Education, and Instruction Technology and Counseling.
 The College of Education also provides its students with the opportunity to become certified.
 Classes are based out of the Beekly Education Building on campus.

 The College of Business, while smaller than the College of Liberal Arts and Sciences and the College of Visual and Performing Arts, nonetheless provides Bachelor of Science degrees in a number of different business fields of study, including Marketing, Management, Accounting, Finance, and International Business for our growing global marketplace.
 The College of Business also offers an MBA program for interested students.